 When the input field is toggled into formula mode, the string type input field changes icon from String type to

-In formula mode, the formula editor provides a set of whitelisted formulas available for data transformation/manipulation, and provides additional help on how to use these formulas.
+In formula mode, the formula editor provides a set of formulas that are on the allowlist and available for data transformation/manipulation, and provides additional help on how to use these formulas.

 # Filter formulas displayed by data type

-The formula editor should always display the type specific formulas for your datapills.
+The formula editor will display type-specific formulas for your datapills.
 Refer to this article for more on the different types of datapills.

 Formula editor showing the list of string formulas

 # Formula hints and syntax

 Once a formula is selected, a detailed description of the formula will be provided.
 This includes an explanation of how to use this formula and examples for how it can be used.